Optimizely content has always been headless

 The idea of "separating content and presentation" is sacrosanct in content management.
-It's considered one of the core benefits of using a CMS at all.
+It's considered one of the core benefits of using a content management system at all.
 It's as close to a universal principle as we have in this industry.

 Peer-reviewed white papers have been written about this.
-The one I linked to there even traces this concept back to Aristotle's ideas of logo and lexis – the content of a speech and the style of rhetoric used to deliver it – proving this idea has literally been with us since the dawn of civilization.
+The one linked here even traces this concept back to Aristotle's ideas of logo and lexis – the content of a speech and the style of rhetoric used to deliver it – proving this idea has literally been with us since the dawn of civilization.

-The implied benefit is that your content can stay "pure," meaning free of any applied presentation.
-Your content is stored as pure data, completely ignorant of how it might be presented.
+The implied benefit is that your content can stay "pure," meaning free of any applied presentation layer.
+Your content is stored as pure data in the back end, completely ignorant of how it might be presented.

-When you want to deliver content to a channel, you apply some presentation, rendering, or template, and transform it into a form that's easy to consume in that channel:
+When you want to deliver something from your content repository to a channel, you apply some presentation, rendering, or template, and transform it into a form that's easy to consume in that channel:

 - Content bound for a web site gets turned into HTML via some templating language (Razor is common in .NET)